bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/netlify-cms.md

     <script src="https://identity.netlify.com/v1/netlify-identity-widget.js"></script>

 Add this to the `<head>` of your CMS index page at `/admin/index.html`, as well as the `<head>` of your site’s main index page.
-Depending on how your site generator is set up, this may mean you need to add it to the default template, or to a “partial” or “include” template.
+Depending on how your site generator is set up, this may mean you need to add it to the default template, or to a "partial” or "include” template.
 If you can find where the site stylesheet is linked, that’s probably the right place.
 Alternatively, you can include the script in your site using Netlify’s [Script Injection](https://www.netlify.com/docs/inject-analytics-snippets/) feature.

 When a user logs in with the Netlify Identity widget, an access token directs to the site homepage.
 In order to complete the login and get back to the CMS, redirect the user back to the `/admin/` path.
 To do this, add the following script before the closing `body` tag of your site’s main index page: